Watson-Personal-Assistant/developer/_content/flavours/industry.md

 | Type | Description |
 | --- | --- |
-Registered name  | built-in-skill-general-knowledge Description | Answers general knoweldge questions.
+Registered name:  | built-in-skill-general-knowledge
+Description: | Answers general knoweldge questions.
-Sample utterances | 1.
+Sample utterances: | 1.
 What is a hurricane?, 2.
 Tell me about bitcoin?, 3.
 What do you know about osmosis?, 4.
 Who is Albert Einstein?

 ---